syngenta/acai-js-docs/acai/docs/apigateway/router/setup.md

     ```js
     const {Router} = require('@syngenta-digital/Acai').apigateway;

-    exports.route = async (event) => {
     const router = new Router({
         routingMode: 'directory',
         basePath: 'api', // for use with custom apigateway domain
         handlerPath: 'api/handler'
     });
+    router.autoLoad() // optional; pulls in files from disc into memory and shares on with concurrent lambdas

+    exports.route = async (event) => {
         return router.route(event);
     };
     ```